kovidgoyal/calibre/manual/edit.rst

 To save a search simply right click in the Find box and select :guilabel:`Save current search`.

-You can bring up the dialog of saved searches via :guilabel:`Search->Saved Searches`.
+You can bring up the dialog of saved searches via :guilabel:`Search->Saved searches`.
 This will present you with a list of search and replace expressions that you can apply.
 You can even select multiple entries in the list by holding down the Ctrl Key while clicking so as to run multiple search and replace expressions in a single operation.